Homework 7 Solutions

 Q1: Pow

-Implement a procedure pow that raises a base to the power of a nonnegative integer exp.
+Implement a procedure pow that raises a number base to the power of a nonnegative integer exp.
 The number of recursive pow calls should grow logarithmically with respect to exp, rather than linearly.
 For example, (pow 2 32) should result in 5 recursive pow calls rather than 32 recursive pow calls.

 Hint: